ktdreyer/errata-tool-ansible/README.rst

 modules will not validate user accounts during check mode.

-If ``ANSIBLE_STRICT_USER_CHECK_MODE`` is ``True`` and check mode is on, the modules will check the user account and fail if they don't exist or don't have required roles.
+If ``ANSIBLE_STRICT_USER_CHECK_MODE`` is ``True`` and check mode is on, the modules will check the user account and fail if they don't exist, are not enabled, or lack required roles.

 Example of using strict user checking::